Game:Okédoké!

 [edit] Downloads

 Okédoké can be downloaded from the Slime Salad and Castle Paradox gamelists.
 The Slime Salad gamelist has both the original 8-bit Contest version and the most recent updated version, for those who want to compare them and see how far the game has come since its original demo release.
-Please note that I almost always update my games on Slime Salad first due to my internet connection not cooperating well with Castle Paradox's uploader, so if you want to get new versions of Okédoké immediately when they come out, I'd suggest checking the Slime Salad download page.
+Please note that I almost always update my games on Slime Salad first due to the fact that I rarely ever go on Castle Paradox anymore, so if you want to get new versions of Okédoké immediately when they come out, I'd suggest checking the Slime Salad download page.

 [edit] Reviews and other articles